-This is the fourth lesson in a series of six lessons to support the development of stress management and healthy coping skills.
+This is the sixth and final lesson in this series to support the development of stress management and healthy coping skills.

 By demonstrating a range of stress management strategies, both students and educators will have more options and ideas for staying mentally well during difficult times.
 It is important to note that different strategies work for different individuals.
 Sharing a range of strategies over time will allow students the opportunity to try them out and determine what works for them.